No one ever seems to want to talk about life insurance, however it’s important to face the reality that we won’t be around forever.

 Right now, you’re the youngest you’ll ever be.
 Putting off getting life insurance can cost you more in the long run, with increased premiums.

-The fact is changes in circumstances are inevitable.
-As time passes, things change, and so does your insurance.
-As people make their way through life, most acquire debt, get married, have kids and so on.
+The fact is, changes in circumstances are inevitable.
+As time passes, things change, and so do your insurance needs.
+As people make their way through life, most acquire debt, get married, have kids, and so on.

 In short, the best time to buy life insurance is when you simply don’t need it.

-Many people don’t start thinking about investing in cover until their health begins to deteriorate, or they’ve well and truly established a family.
+Many people don’t start thinking about investing in coverage until their health begins to deteriorate, or they’ve well and truly established a family.

 Choosing the right life insurance coverage isn’t always black and white.
 A number of factors can come into play.
 If you haven’t looked into life insurance, shop around and explore your options.
 You’ll be surprised just how affordable life insurance can be.

 Readers, how old were you when you first purchased life insurance?
 Is it worth it?

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him here and here.